StanfordASL/AMoD-toolkit/README.md

 # AMoD-toolkit

-A reference implementation of the time-varying, charge-aware network flow model for electric AMoD systems described in Rossi et al. 2018.
+A reference MATLAB implementation of the time-varying, charge-aware network flow model for electric AMoD systems described in Rossi et al. 2018.
 The code implements both the traditional and real-time formulations.
 However, it does not include the power network.

 This code is based on the original implementation in [AMoD-power](https://github.com/StanfordASL/AMoD-power) with a number of changes: